RainrainWu/RainrainWu.github.io/content/posts/collaborative_negotiation.md

 Based on this unspoken agreement, the focus can be shifted to other aspects such as delivery quality or scale instead of just the schedule.

-2. Raise the level of discussion by continuously tracing back to the root of the problem.
+## Raise the level of discussion by continuously tracing back to the root of the problem

 Negotiations that are difficult to progress may be due to strict constraints within the framework.
 For example, the conversation can become stuck in a tug of war over the specific number after being asked about the current or expected basic salary.